-Password managers are tools that provide users and businesses the ability to track, store, protect, share and manage passwords for applications and online services.
+A password manager is a tool that provides users and businesses with the ability to track, store, protect, share and manage login credentials for applications and online services.

 How Do Password Managers Work?